kwendim/InteractiveLabs/kuberenetesConfiguration/README.md

     kubectl apply -f serviceAccount.yml
     kubectl apply -f clusterRoles.yml

+Then apply the persistent volume claim to make persistent storage for the webhooks and database

+    kubectl apply -f web-claim-pvc.yaml

 Then the webserver/db deployment and the service to make it accessible externally

+    kubectl apply -f db-deployment.yaml    (for the time being, the database must first be deployed before the webserver is started) kubectl apply -f db-service.yaml
     kubectl apply -f web-deployment.yaml
     kubectl apply -f web-service.yaml